erichuang2015/directorist/README.md

 Looking for documentation? [check it here](https://github.com/aazztech/directorist-documentation)

 ## Want to contribute?
 Just provide a pull request.
 We will be happy to get your help.
-You can also buy premium extensions or share the work with your friends to support this work.
+You can also [buy premium extensions](https://aazztech.com/product/category/extensions/) or share the work with your friends or [leave a positive review](https://wordpress.org/support/plugin/directorist/reviews/?rate=5#new-post) on WordPress org to support this work.
 Thanks.